tryoxiss/11ty-test/src/specs/bonfire/recent.md

 operation: EDIT

 target: 0000000000000000000000000000000000   # What mwessage is being edited?
-adressed: 0000000000000000000000000000000000 # ONE guid.
-If its a group chat or channel then it will handle more people receving it.
 time: 09-04-2023@23:03:55
 content: |
-this is the messages content.
+"this is the messages content.
 I have now edited it.
-It sends the new exact content, and the server deals with only storing the diffrence.
+It sends the new exact content, and the server deals with only storing the diffrence."

 signature: 2346ad27d7568ba9896f1b7da6b5991251debdf2
 ```